The Odyssey (Emily Wilson translation): Background

-Emily Wilson was born in 1971 in Oxford, England to a family of scholars.
+Classicist Emily Wilson was born in 1971 in Oxford, England, to a family of scholars.
 As of 2017, she is a professor of classics at the University of Pennsylvania.
-Wilson completed her undergraduate degree in literae humaniores at the University of Oxford in 1994, a masters degree in English Renaissance literature at Corpus Christi College, Oxford in 1996, and a Ph.D. in classical and comparative literature at Yale University in 2001.
+Wilson completed her undergraduate degree in literae humaniores at the University of Oxford in 1994, a master's degree in English Renaissance literature at Corpus Christi College, Oxford in 1996, and a Ph.D. in classical and comparative literature at Yale University in 2001.

 Composition and approach

 Wilson spent five or six years working on the translation.
 Her translation maintains the 12,110 lines of the original poem and matches them line for line.
-Wilson rejected a standard set by the 18th-century translation (1725–26) by Alexander Pope that the tone be "grand, ornate, rhetorically elevated", stating this is not present in the original and prioritised simple, readable language.
-She selected Iambic pentameter because it is "the conventional metre for English verse", citing the work of Chaucer, Shakespeare, Milton, Byron and Keats.
-Classicist Gregory Hayes noted her approach echoes the nineteenth century Matthew Arnold.
-Her primary motivations were to use a traditional meter, preserve the length and pace of the original, and make characters sound distinct when the translation was read aloud.
-Like most modern translators, she employs less repetition of phrases or words than the original text.
+Wilson rejected a standard set by Alexander Pope in his 18th-century translation (1725–26) that the tone be "grand, ornate, rhetorically elevated".
+She has said this is not present in the original and emphasized simple, readable language in her own work.
+She selected iambic pentameter because it is "the conventional metre for English verse", citing the work of Chaucer, Shakespeare, Milton, Byron and Keats.
+Classicist Gregory Hayes noted her approach echoes that of Matthew Arnold in the nineteenth century.

+Her primary goals were to use a traditional meter, preserve the length and pace of the original, and make characters sound distinct when the translation was read aloud.
+Like most modern translators, she employs less repetition of phrases or words than does the original text.

 Wilson's introduction covers the dating, cultural context and authorship of the poem, alongside briefly outlining the approach of previous translations.
 She also discusses some of her translational choices; the poem's first description of Odysseus as polytropos could mean Odysseus as passive (he is being turned) or active (he is "turning" other subjects).
 Wilson translates this as "a complicated man".
 In another extract, she describes Penelope's hand as "muscular" because the original Greek pachus associated Penelope's craft with the "physical competence" of male warriors.
-Wilson retains the Homeric Greek's characterisation of Penelope as talented at word play, a trait associated with Odysseus himself, that has been omitted by some translators, such as Fitzgerald.
+Wilson retains the Homeric Greek's characterisation of Penelope as talented at word play, a trait associated with Odysseus himself, which has been omitted by some translators, such as Fitzgerald.

-Wilson's publisher heavily promoted the translation as the first by a woman into English verse.
-Previous translations by women included Anne Dacier's 1708 French prose translation; alongside her preface, her translation influenced the 18th-century translation by Alexander Pope.
+Wilson's publisher strongly promoted the translation as the first into English by a woman.
+Previous translations by women into other languages included Anne Dacier's 1708 French prose translation; alongside her preface, her translation influenced the 18th-century translation by Alexander Pope.
 Wilson's translation was published two years after Caroline Alexander became the first female translator of the Iliad into English.